tompascall/due-date-calculator/README.md

 This project represents `calculateDueDate(submitDate, turnaroundTime, timeFrames)` method for calculating due date, folowing the rules below:

 - A submisson can only be during a non time-frame period
-- `turnaroundTime` argument must be given in hours
+- `turnaroundTime` argument must be given in whole hours
 - `timeFrames` argument is an array, that contains time frame objects.
 For the moment there are 3 types of time frames, you can distinct them by the unit of the frame. **If the unit is**
   - **`dayOfWeek`**, you can give a starting day of the week, and the length of the frame in milliseconds.
 If you give a time frame like this, you have this timeframe every week
   - **`restingHours`**, you can give a starting hour, and the length of the frame in milliseconds.
 If you give a time frame like this, you have this timeframe every day
   - **`date`**, you can give a term by a date string and a length.
 This frame is not a regular one.

 When we calculate due date, we count the elapsed time between time frames.
 The unit of the calculation is in **hour**.
 It means that we scan the length of `turnaroundTime` per hour, and if we clash with a time frame, we jump over the frame and continue scanning.

-The time frame object has a `priority` property.
-It sets that what order we check time frames if a moment is in a frame or not.
-This can be important if the frames overlaying each other, in this case you have to set the priority properly.

 The `name` key of the timeFrame object is just informative, it is not necessary for the calculation.